qbolec/sexp/README.md

       EXP EXP | #application does not require () IDENTIFIER -> EXP | #function definition
       if EXP then EXP else EXP |
-      IDENTIFIER = EXP ; EXP | #this is "let" and currently is translated to imeddiate application EXP .
+      IDENTIFIER = EXP ; EXP | #this is a polymorphic, non-recursive "let" EXP .
 IDENTIFIER  #this is field extraction

     TUPPLE = { FIELD* }
     FIELD = IDENTIFIER : EXP ,  #the last comma is optional

 You can write comments using #.
 You can add round brackets to enforce operator precedence.
+For details of syntax refer to [syntax.pegjs](https://github.com/qbolec/sexp/blob/master/integration/syntax.pegjs).

 External Bindings
 -----------------